Sicilian Defence, Najdorf Variation: Fischer–Sozin/Lipnitzky Attack: 6.Bc4

 Introduced by Veniamin Sozin in the 1930s, this received little attention until Fischer regularly adopted it, and it was a frequent guest at the top level through the 1970s.
-White plays 6.
-Bc4 with the idea of playing against f7, so Black counters with 6...e6 7.Bb3 b5.
+White plays 6.Bc4 with the idea of playing against f7, so Black usually counters with 6...e6 7.Bb3 b5.
 The Sozin has become less popular because of 7...Nbd7 where Black intends to follow up with ...Nc5 later.
 It is possible to avoid the 7...Nbd7 option with 7.0-0, but this cuts out the aggressive possibility of castling long.

-Classical/Opocensky Variation: 6.Be2
+Classical/Opočenský Variation: 6.Be2

-Because of the success of various players with these variations, White often plays 6.
-Be2 and goes for a quieter, more positional game, whereupon Black has the option of transposing into a Scheveningen Variation by playing 6...e6 or keeping the game in Najdorf lines by playing 6...e5.
-Another option is to play 6...Nbd7, in the spirit of The Verbeterde List; it is for this reason that this variation is called The Verbeterde List Unlimited.
+Because of the success of various players with these variations, White often plays 6.Be2 and goes for a quieter, more positional game, whereupon Black has the option of transposing into a Scheveningen Variation by playing 6...e6 or keeping the game in Najdorf lines by playing 6...e5.
+Another option is to play 6...Nbd7.